MORELIA MEXICO'S SAN MIGUELITO RESTAURANT

 So it's Valentine's Day and you don’t have a sweetheart?
 Morelia, a lively colonial town, just one hour by air or four hours by road, west of Mexico City, has a solution for you.

-San Miguelito, a ten-year-old restaurant, bar, museum and art gallery, in the southern end of the city, is well known for its delicious Mexican cuisine, eclectic decor and a unique service for the lovelorn.
+San Miguelito, a restaurant, bar, museum and art gallery, in the southern end of Morelia, is well known for its delicious Mexican cuisine, eclectic decor and a unique service for the lovelorn.
 (More about that later.)
 At night, tiny white lights decorate the exterior, while fountains and palm trees add a romantic touch.

 No two rooms are alike.
-San Miguelito collects crafts from the various Mexican states.
-Nearly all of the furniture, arts and crafts in the building are for sale.
+San Miguelito collects crafts from several Mexican states.
+Nearly all of the furniture, arts and crafts in the restaurant are for sale.

 Life-size angels, Madonnas in niches and antler chandeliers decorate the main dining room.
 Made from wood, steel, rock and bronze, the tables are all different, as well as the crystal, tableware and chairs.
 One table's base is a half-ton marble horse.
 Another's base is comprised of angels.
 Two 150-kilogram bells anchor the Independence Table.